yellowdog/python-examples-templates/agent-installer/linux/README.md

 2. Optionally installs Java 11 using the Linux distro's package manager.
 3. Downloads the YellowDog Agent JAR file to the `yd-agent` home directory.
 4. Creates the Agent's configuration file (`application.yaml`) and its startup script.
-5. Configures the Agent as a `systemd` service.
+5. Configures the Agent as a `systemd` service and starts the service.
 6. Optionally adds `yd-agent` to the list of passwordless sudoers.
 7. Optionally adds an SSH public key for `yd-agent`.

-Java installation can be suppressed if Java (v11 or greater) is already installed, by setting the environment variable `YD_INSTALL_JAVA` in the script to anything other than `"TRUE"`.
+**Java installation can be suppressed** if Java (v11 or greater) is already installed, by setting the environment variable `YD_INSTALL_JAVA` in the script to anything other than `"TRUE"`.
 Note that the Agent startup script expects to find a Java v11+ runtime at `/usr/bin/java`: an existing installation can be verified by running `/usr/bin/java --version`, to check the java executable exists and that it satisfies the version requirement.

 There are optional script sections for adding the `yd-agent` user to the list of passwordless sudoers, and for adding an SSH public key.
 Uncomment these sections (and supply an SSH public key) if you wish to add these features.